 - Sexual harassment

-- Workplace discrimination based on age, ancestry, color, race, religion, sex, and the like
+- Workplace discrimination based on age, ancestry, color, race, religion, sex, and other protected categories

 - Workplace safety